tdaylan/pcat/docs/index.rst

     **General**

-    :param pntstype: Functional type of point sources.
+    :param pntstype: Functional type of elements.

-        - ``lght`` Point sources are light sources
+        - ``lght`` Elements are light sources
-        - ``lens`` Point sources are lenses.
+        - ``lens`` Elements are lenses.

     :type pntstype: str

-    :param evalcirc: Flag to evaluate the likelihood only inside a circle of a certain radius around sources.
+    :param evalcirc: Flag to evaluate the likelihood only inside a circle of a certain radius around elements.

     :type evalcirc: str